 VMs in DONE state¶

-When a VM is terminated OpenNebula change it’s state to DONE but it keep the VM in the database in case the VM information is required in the future (e.g. to generate accounting reports).
-In order to reduce the size of the VM table, it is recommended to periodically delete the VM in DONE state when not needed.
-For this task it is available the onedb purge-done tool.
+When a VM is terminated, OpenNebula changes its state to DONE but it keeps the VM in the database in case the VM information is required in the future (e.g. to generate accounting reports).
+In order to reduce the size of the VM table, it is recommended to periodically delete the VMs in the DONE state when not needed.
+For this task the onedb purge-done tool is available.